· [ martin@martindengler.com ] · Home · Projects · Links · Contact · About · PGP/GPG key ·

 I think you guys just got it wrong, here:

 1) What is OLPC getting?
-I'm not sure what OLPC will be getting out
+I'm not sure what OLPC will be getting out of

-resources to it, but I bet if 5 random developers showed up
+it, but I bet if 5 random developers showed up and asked for the

-and asked for the same amount of time from you (meetings +
+same amount of time from you (meetings + technical writer) they

-technical writer) they wouldn't get the same reception.
+wouldn't get the same reception.

 2) What are you losing?
 Your time (meetings) and others' support for